CristianAlexandru0/Stats_for_spotify/README.md

 - Logs in with the user's Spotify account using an OAuth flow written manually with requests
-- shows users's top artists and top tracks, with option available to choose the time range (4 weeks/6 monnths/all time)
+- Shows users's top artists and top tracks, with option available to choose the time range (4 weeks/6 monnths/all time)
-- shows user name, profile picture, subscription followers and build a pie chart of the user's top genres
+- Shows user name, profile picture, subscription followers and build a pie chart of the user's top genres
-- shows a recomandation row of ten recomended new artists (using algebra)
+- Shows a recomandation row of ten recomended new artists (using algebra)
-- shows top 10 trending artists and tracks worldwide with the help of Last.fm API
+- Shows top 10 trending artists and tracks worldwide with the help of Last.fm API

 ---